Skip to content

 But how many CTA’s are too many?
 How few is not enough?
 It may sound like a question from a tech-inspired version of Goldilocks.
 But, when it comes to designing a website it’s more important than you may think to get this just right.

 That’s because there isn’t a magic number.
-There’s no definitive answer, because it almost always relies on what is on the page and what the page is trying to achieve.
+There’s no definitive answer because it almost always relies on what is on the page and what the page is trying to achieve.

 Not all pages should be designed around a CTA.
 Sure some will mark the end of the buyer journey and have a prominent CTA to let the visitor know that the next step is to get in touch, sign up to receive more information or register to access a valuable piece of content.

-Good content should come first, because, after all, why would a visitor continue to navigate through your website if the content has no value?
+Kick-Ass Content should come first, because, after all, why would a visitor continue to navigate through your website if the content has no value?

 Let’s look at some typical pages and how CTA’s work with different content types